 Weight loss therapy

 Behavioral weight loss therapy aims to help people lose weight, which may reduce binge eating behavior by improving self-esteem and body image.

 The intent is to make gradual healthy lifestyle changes in regards to diet and exercise, as well as monitor food intake and thoughts about food throughout the day.
 Weight loss of about 1 pound (0.5 kg) per week is expected (

 While weight loss therapy may help improve body image and reduce weight and the health risks associated with obesity, it has not been shown to be as effective as CBT or IPT at stopping binge eating (

 As with regular weight loss treatment for obesity, behavioral weight loss therapy has been shown to help people achieve only short-term, moderate weight loss (

-Summary Weight loss therapy aims to improve binge-eating symptoms by reducing weight and thus improving body image and self-esteem.
+Summary Weight loss therapy aims to improve binge eating symptoms by reducing weight in hopes that this will improve body image.
 It is not as successful as CBT or interpersonal therapy, but it may be useful for some individuals.